 WHY HAVE YOUR BABY IN CANADA?

 Having your baby abroad (aka birth tourism) is getting increasingly popular among Nigerian families and these days it’s almost a necessity.
 I remember my first hospital visit with my doctor in Nigeria and the first question he asked “what state in the US are you having your baby”.
 The question wasn’t “are you having your baby in the US”.
 This made me wonder if anyone has their babies in Nigeria anymore?
-I let him know the US wasn’t an option for me,
+I let him know the US wasn’t an option for me due to some reasons.

 Canada was where I was going to have her.
 Surprised?
 Yes, he was.
 He rarely got patients seeking to have their babies in Canada.
 Canada was the only option for me for a couple of reasons: